LaFClient/LaF/README.md

 ## About ResourceSwapper
 - Path: `%HOMEPATH%\Documents\LaFSwap`
 - You can use it the same as other client's swappers.
-Please put your file as same as "`MOD`".
+Please set the file's to `MOD`.

 ## About HyperQuickJoin
 ![HyperQuickJoin](./app/img/readme/hyperquickjoin-1.png)